Ruelle zeta function from field theory: Lagrangian field theory, the Batalin--Vilkovisky formalism and regularised determinants

 For an introduction to Berezinians and odd integration see, for example, \cite[Section 3.8]{mnev2019quantum} and \cite{voronov1991geometric}, while the original notion was introduced in \cite{berezin1983introduction,berezin1975supermanifolds}.

 In infinite dimensions, to an operator $A$ on a graded space we can associate a regularised superdeterminant in the same way, but replacing the determinants on the block operators with their flat-regularised versions.
-We will use this notion to define the partition function of a degenerate quadratic functional, as follows: \begin{definition} Let $S\colon H\to \mathbb{R}$ of the form $S= \frac12\int_M (x,Ax)$ for some operator $A\colon H\to H$, with $H$ a (possibly graded) vector space endowed with an inner product $(\cdot,\cdot)$.
-We define the partition function $Z$ of $S$ to be the square root of the flat (super)-determinant of the (graded) operator $A$:

-When the field theory requires gauge-fixing, i.e. a choice of a Lagrangian submanifold $\mathbb{L}\subset H$, we will write
+We will use this notion to define the partition function of a degenerate quadratic functional, as follows: \begin{definition} Let $S\colon V\to \mathbb{R}$ of the form $S= \frac12\int_M (x,Ax)$ for some operator $A\colon V\to V$, with $V$ a (possibly graded) vector space endowed with an inner product $(\cdot,\cdot)$.
+We define the partition function $Z$ of $S$ to be the square root of the flat (super)-determinant of the (graded) operator $A$: { When the field theory has symmetries, we assume that $V$ is further endowed with a $(-1)$ symplectic form.
+A choice of a Lagrangian submanifold $\mathbb{L}\subset V$ will be called gauge-fixing, and we define the partition function of $S$ in the gauge-fixing $\mathbb{L}$ to be}